Vurtuga/Module-Federation-Fundamentals/README.md

 Second we are going to add module federation plugin and set these options :
 1. name : name of application module , In our case will be named "container"
-2. remotes : object to map names of remote applications with urls where they are hosted , we need to load mfe1 application so we will add it in remotes object.
+2. remotes : object to map names of remote applications with urls where they are hosted , we need to load mfe1 application so we will add it in remotes object.<br>

 **Object Item** :<br>
 `mfe1: 'mfe1app@http://localhost:8082/remoteEntry.js'`